The Last Optimist

 ~I know you when you’re near lit like a firefly

-~a drop for comfort in the dark on a sleepless night
+~a drop of comfort in the dark on a sleepless night

 10 more years and a baby’s cry